 People with chronic migraine should speak with a doctor about preventive treatment.
 A healthcare professional may diagnose chronic migraine if a person has an episode on more than

 Other management choices to consider are dietary changes, stress management, and acupuncture.

 Tension-type headaches affect most people at some time.
 They present as a dull, constant pain on both sides of the head.
 Other symptoms can include:

 - tenderness of the face, head, neck, and shoulders

 - a feeling of pressure behind the eyes

 - sensitivity to light and sound

-These headaches normally last from 30 minutes to several hours.
-Severity can vary, but they rarely prevent normal activities.
+These headaches can last from 30 minutes to several hours.

-OTC painkillers, such as ibuprofen, acetaminophen, and aspirin are usually very effective in stopping or reducing pain.
-Individuals experiencing a headache on more than 15 days per month over 90 days should see a doctor.
+Over-the-counter (OTC) painkillers, such as ibuprofen, acetaminophen, and aspirin, are usually very effective in stopping or reducing pain.
+Individuals experiencing headaches on more than 15 days per month over 90 days should consult a doctor.